erkamesen/Portfolio-Flask/README.md

 ```
 flask run
 ```
-*Blog project should now be running on your local machine at http://localhost:5000*
+*Portfolio project should now be running on your local machine at http://localhost:5000*